 OK, so the question you’re probably asking is how do I get rid of these lumps and bumps?
 There are so many gimmicks out there and ways of dealing with them, but to be honest the best thing to do is the following:

 – Chamomile tea – Chamomile is very soothing and has no detrimental effect.
 It may sound like some sort of hippy idea, but believe me it works!
-Boil up a cup of camomile tea, let it cool a little so you don’t scald yourself, soak a cotton ball/pad in it and gently hold on to the area.
-When the compress goes cold, repeat with another; do this 4 or 5 times, for a week (or until the bumps go, if sooner).
-Then pat it dry GENTLY with a clean piece of kitchen roll/tissue or best thing is to dry it with the hairdryer on a cool setting, then you don’t need to touch it.
+Boil up a cup of chamomile tea, let it cool a little so you don’t scald yourself, soak a cotton ball/pad or clean gauze in it and gently hold on to the area (do not jiggle it about, just hold it on).
+When the compress goes cold, repeat with another; do this 4 or 5 times, once a day for a week (or until the bumps go, if sooner).
+Then pat it dry GENTLY with a clean piece of kitchen roll and the best thing is to dry it with the hairdryer on a cool setting so it is bone dry, then you don’t need to touch it.
 If it is still there after a week, continue treatment for another week.

 Try to keep the area as dry as possible and LEAVE IT ALONE!
 I know I keep harping on about not touching it, but it’s surprising how many people pick and play with their piercings.
 PATIENCE and a little bit of TLC will go a long way.
 A healthy immune system will also be beneficial to healing.